carlosxjm/smart-booking/README.md

 - Node.js
 - npm (or Yarn, if preferred)

-## Instructions to Run the Project:
+## Instructions to run the project:

 To run the project locally, follow the steps below:

 1. Clone the GitHub repository: `https://github.com/carlosxjm/smart-booking`
 2. Install project dependencies using the command `npm install`.
-3. Run the project with the command `npm start`.
+3. Run the project with the command `npm run dev`.
 4. Access the application in your browser using the provided local address.

-## Running the Project with Docker:
+## Running with Docker:

 If you prefer, you can run the project using Docker and Docker Compose.
 To do this, follow the steps below: